ct-clmsn/upcxx_collectives/README.md

 ~~~

 the calls to upcxx::progress() clear the active message queues and allow
-asynchronous functions to execute. std::get<1>(args) returns the data
+remotely invoked asynchronous functions to execute. std::get<1>(args)
-buffer associated with the mutex.
+returns the communication data buffer associated with the mutex.

-The data buffer is a std::string which is stored in the globally
+The communication data buffer is a std::string which is stored in the
-addressable tuple.
-The data buffer contains serialized data structures
+globally addressable tuple.
+The data buffer contains serialized data
-that are 'shipped' along the network with an active message that fills
+structures that are 'shipped' across the network with a remotely invoked
-the buffer and flips the mutex.
+active message that fills the buffer and flips the mutex.

 Data types should be compatible with Boost or STE||AR HPX Serialization
 requirements.